Parimatch1/SV-Guides-Revamped/[Unofficial] Modified Training Guide.md

 **Speaker:** We will be in 2 lines and we will clear the facility.
 We will start by going through the max cells.

-**Speaker:** From there we will go past the showers, into the cell block, upstairs and to the high command offices, then finish by going to the max yard.
+**Speaker:** From there we will go downstairs, past the showers, into the cell block, upstairs and to the high command offices, then finish by going to the max yard.

 **Speaker:** The person at the back of the line is expected to watch the back for any inmates or criminals.
 All inmates and criminals are kill on site.